 Hotel & Tourism Management

-The Hotel School is proud to be partnering with HTMi Switzerland and AccorHotels to deliver an Australian industry program which is the first of its kind.
+The Hotel School is proud to be partnering with HTMi Switzerland to deliver an Australian industry program which is the first of its kind.
 HTMi Switzerland is among QS World Ranking's Top 10 for Employer Reputation and ranked 17 for Hospitality and Leisure Management.

 To check the details of each module please click here.

 To check for any program updates please click here.

 - Students applying for the iHTMP must have completed Year 11 and be 17 years old.

 - Also available to mature age students without the minimum education requirements but with relevant work experience.